julioperezdev/julioperezdev/README.md

 I'm currently located in Argentina working at HSBC Bank and mainly i take responsibilities as Backend Developer, building new features and using a lot of tools and methodologies to implement the Best Practices to write code.

-I think that to be a Software Engineer the programming language is the only way to do this.
+I think that to be a Software Engineer the programming language isn't the only way to do this.

 ## Skills and Experience